technomancy/leiningen/README.md

 ## Hacking

-Symlinking bin/lein to a location on your shell's $PATH will cause Leiningen to run from your checkout rather than using the version installed in ~/.m2, which is what you get from "lein self-install".
+You'll need to bootstrap using a stable release before you can hack on Leiningen.
+Grab the stable bin script, put it on your $PATH, and do a self-install.
+Then run "lein deps" in your checkout.
+When that finishes, replace the bin script with a symlink to bin/lein from your checkout.
+This will make Leiningen run from your checkout rather than using the version self-installed in ~/.m2.

 The [mailing list](http://groups.google.com/group/clojure) and the
 #leiningen or #clojure channels on Freenode are the best places to